-Cluster Statement Notation Standard C. Perform operations on matrices and use M.N.VM.C.6 (+) Use matrices to represent and manipulate data, e.g., to represent payoffs or incidence relationships in a network.
+Cluster Statement Notation Standard M.N.VM.C.6 (+) Use matrices to represent and manipulate data, e.g., to represent payoffs or incidence relationships in a network.
 M.N.VM.C.7 (+) Multiply matrices by scalars to produce new matrices, e.g., as when all of the payoffs in a game are doubled.
-M.N.VM.C.8 (+) Add, subtract, and multiply matrices of appropriate dimensions.
-M.N.VM.C.9 (+) Understand that, unlike multiplication of numbers, matrix multiplication for square matrices is not a commutative operation but still satisfies the associative and distributive properties.
-M.N.VM.C.10 (+) Understand that the zero and identity matrices play a role in matrix addition and multiplication similar to the role of 0 and 1 in the real numbers.
+C. Perform M.N.VM.C.8 (+) Add, subtract, and multiply matrices of appropriate dimensions. operations on matrices and use matrices in M.N.VM.C.9 (+) Understand that, unlike multiplication of numbers, matrix multiplication for square matrices is not a commutative operation, but still satisfies the associative and distributive properties. applications.
+(M) M.N.VM.C.10 (+) Understand that the zero and identity matrices play a role in matrix addition and multiplication similar to the role of 0 and 1 in the real numbers.
 The determinant of a square matrix is nonzero if and only if the matrix has a multiplicative inverse.
 M.N.VM.C.11 (+) Multiply a vector (regarded as a matrix with one column) by a matrix of suitable dimensions to produce another vector.
 Work with matrices as transformations of vectors.
-M.N.VM.C.12 (+) Work with $2 \times 2$ matrices as transformations of the plane and interpret the absolute value of the determinant in terms of area.
+M.N.VM.C.12 (+) Work with $2\times 2$ matrices as transformations of the plane, and interpret the absolute value of the determinant in terms of area.